Tropical Fermat-Weber Points over Spaces of $M$-Ultrametrics: Safety Radius for -Ultrametrics

 \subsection{Phylogenetics}

-A phylogenetic tree on $p$ leaves is a (rooted or unrooted) tree with non-negatively weighted edges.
-Its internal vertices are unlabeled and its leaves are uniquely labeled by the elements of $[p]$.
-A phylogenetic tree on $[p]$ represents the evolutionary history of a set of $p$ taxa or species.

-In this paper, we focus on rooted phylogenetic trees.
-We further assume that each internal vertex has at least two edges which are not in the path from the vertex to the root, and that the root has degree at least two.
-The edges of a phylogenetic tree $T$ we denote by $E(T)$.
-An edge of $T$ is an \emph{internal edge} if neither endpoint is a leaf; the set of internal edges is denoted $E^\circ(T)$.
+A phylogenetic tree on $p$ leaves is a \rot{rooted} tree with non-negatively weighted edges which represents the evolutionary history of a set of $p$ taxa or species.
+Its internal vertices are unlabeled, and its $p$ leaves are labeled bijectively by the elements of $[p]$.
+We further assume the root has degree at least two, and all other internal vertices have degree at least three.
+We denote by $E(T)$ the edges of the phylogenetic tree $T$.
+An edge of $T$ is an \emph{internal edge} if neither endpoint is a leaf. \rot{The \emph{space of all phylogenetic trees on $p$ leaves} is denoted $\tspace_p$.}

-The \emph{topology} of a phylogenetic tree $T$, which we denote by $\tau(T)$, is the underlying (unweighted) leaf-labeled graph of $T$.
-Two trees, $T_1$ and $T_2$, on leaves $[p]$ have the same \emph{topology} if there is a graph isomorphism $\tau(T_1) \to \tau(T_2)$ that preserves the leaf labels.
+The \emph{topology} of a phylogenetic tree $T$, which we denote by $\tau(T)$, is the underlying unweighted, leaf-labeled graph of $T$.
 A tree topology is \emph{binary} if the root has degree two, and every other non-leaf vertex has degree three.
-For example, there are 26 distinct tree topologies on the set $\{ 1, 2, 3, 4 \}$, 15 of which are binary.
+For example, \rot{of the 26 distinct tree topologies with four leaves, 15 topologies are binary.}

-In evolutionary biology, one of the major tasks is reconstructing a phylogenetic tree from an alignment.
-A \emph{distance-based phylogenetic reconstruction method} (or \emph{distance-based method}) is a phylogenetic reconstruction method which takes as input estimated pairwise evolutionary distances among $p$ taxa, and outputs a phylogenetic tree on $p$ leaves.
-A pairwise distance between two sequences in an alignment can be estimated under an evolutionary model \citep{phylogeneticsTextbook}, that is a continuous time Markov Chain model with a finite state space.
-A set of all estimated pairwise distances from sequences in an alignment forms a {\em dissimilarity matrix on $n$ points} $D$, which is a symmetric non-negative $p \times p$ matrix with zeros on the diagonal.
-The $(i,j)$ entry of $D$, denoted $D(i, j)$, encodes the evolutionary distance measured between taxa $i, j \in [p]$.
+A \emph{distance-based phylogenetic reconstruction method} (or \emph{distance-based method}) takes as input estimated pairwise evolutionary distances among $p$ taxa, and outputs a phylogenetic tree on $p$ leaves.
+For further information on how these distances are obtained in practice, see \citep{phylogeneticsTextbook}.
+This set of estimated pairwise distances \rot{forms a \textit{dissimilarity matrix}, that is, a symmetric non-negative $p \times p$ matrix, $D=[d_{ij}]$, where $d_{ij}$ encodes the evolutionary distance between taxa $i,j \in [p]$}.
 Note that $D$ is not necessarily a metric, since we do not assume that it satisfies the triangle inequality.
-We denote the \emph{set of all dissimilarity matrices on $p$ points} by $\dspace_p$.
+We denote the \emph{set of $p \times p$ dissimilarity matrices} by $\dspace_p$.